Student Startups Offer Goods and Services, Hone Entrepreneurial Skills at Terp Marketplace

-Hosted once a semester by the Dingman Center for Entrepreneurship, today’s market will feature more than 30 student startups selling everything from hot sauce and home goods to clothing and cupcakes.
+Hosted once a semester by the Dingman Center for Entrepreneurship, the market features dozens of student startups.
+In fall 2019, the event had more than 30 student startups selling everything from hot sauce and home goods to clothing and cupcakes.

 Terp Marketplace is an opportunity for the UMD community to learn about Terp-founded businesses, buy unique products and support students.
 And the budding entrepreneurs gain more than just cash.
 Dingman Events and Marketing Manager Megan McPherson said it's a chance for them to get comfortable facing customers, making sales pitches and receiving feedback on their products and services.